endaaman/osteoporosis-bone-meta-fig/docs/memo.md

 > Figure 2.
 Univariate analyses for bone metastasis-free survival stratified by the menopausal status　(差し替え予定、遠田作成)
 > Survival analysis representing the proportion of bone metastasis-free patient-based risk of osteoporosis scores in a) all enrolled women, b) premenopausal women, and c) postmenopausal women.
 LRO; low risk of osteoporosis, HRO: high risk of osteoporosis

+修正後
+> Figure 2.
+Univariate analyses for bone metastasis-free survival stratified by the menopausal status　(差し替え予定、遠田作成)
+> Survival analysis representing the proportion of bone metastasis-free patient-based risk of osteoporosis scores in a) all enrolled women, b) premenopausal women, and c) postmenopausal women (log-rank test).
+LRO; low risk of osteoporosis, HRO: high risk of osteoporosis

 ---